HeleneFi/Holoptic-Borderspace-Visualization/README.md

 Holoptic Borderspace Visualization
 ==================================

-How parts of a whole can see the whole evolve and the relationships between parts in action, where needs can be fulfilled, and possibilities explored.
+How parts of a whole can see the whole evolve and the relationships between parts in action, where needs can be fulfilled, possibilities explored and impacts vizualized.

 - Giving participants of a community a live perception of the whole in various dimensions (not only social graph).